-Two points seem evident from the distribution shown in Figure 4.
-First, at the program level a strength of the instructional materials in the Data Activities Portfolio is how well these collectively align with the Next Generation Science Standards, Science and Engineering Practices especially for Practices 4, 5, 6 and 7 (that is, 4.
+This is especially the case for Practices 4, 5, 6 and 7 (that is, 4.
 Analyzing and Interpreting Data; 5.
 Using Mathematics and Computational Thinking.
 6. Constructing Explanations and Designing Solutions, and 7.
 Engaging in Argument from Evidence).
 For example, all Level 2 and 3 activities require analyzing and interpreting data (Practice #4).
-And, of importance it should be noted this engagement is based on authentic data, often using large data sets involving cutting-edge physics, especially for higher level activities.
+And, of importance this engagement is based on authentic data, often using large data sets involving cutting-edge physics, especially for higher level activities.